kaltura/playkit-js-seo/docs/integration-guide.md

 To enable the SEO plugin, follow these two essential steps:

-1. Activate the SEO plugin within the studio. (and supply the required configuration if you select extra data mode)
+1. Activate the SEO plugin within the studio.
 2. Implement an injection within the parent frame.